Big Relief for Bolivia as President Evo Morales Visits Spain

 The Bolivian president’s ascent to power marked a turning point in his country as he became the first person from an indigenous tribe to get into the highest position in the land.
 And everywhere Morales goes he makes sure people know his origins: his formal jackets always feature designs familiar to the natives, usually wearing a chompa.
 His Spanish guests were also given the chance to see his unique suits.

-TRF has more photos of the visit (and of Evo Morales’ suits) here.Filed under Spanish Royals
+TRF has more photos of the visit (and of Evo Morales’ suits) here.Filed under Spain

-Tagged Bilateral Relations, Bolivia, Juan Carlos I, President Morales, Prime Minister Zapatero, State Visit.
+Tagged Bilateral Relations, Bolivia, Juan Carlos I of Spain, President Morales of Bolivia, Prime Minister Zapatero of Spain, State Visit.